 The final layer in the model is the output layer which is a whitebox that calculates the quantum measurements using Equation \ref{equ:O}.
 The input to the layer is the estimated $\hat{V}_O(T)$ operator from the noise path, and the $U_0(T)$ from the control path.
 The initial state of the qubit is parameter of this layer, and so the layer can generate measurements for multiple initial states.
 As discussed earlier, we can use the full 18 combinations of initial states and observables.
 In this case, we will need separate $V_O$ construction layer for each observable connected to a quantum measurements layer.
 However, we do not need multiple noise or control paths, because the control unitary $U_0(T)$ and the modified interaction unitary $\tilde{U}_I(t)$ do not depend on the observables or the initial states.
 This is a consequence of the linearity of quantum mechanics.

 We can see the difference between the proposed structure and the original one presented in \cite{BQNS}.
-The original design used standard blackboxes to generate a prameterization of the $V_O$ operator.
-The input to the balckboxes was the control pulses.
+The original design used standard blackboxes to generate a parameterization of the $V_O$ operator.
+The input to the blackboxes was the control pulses.
 So, in some sense the model tries to learn the modified interaction picture, which encodes the interaction of control and noise.
 Whereas in this paper, we directly implement the modified interaction picture with suitable whiteboxes, and use a customized blackbox to generate noise parameters.
 Moreover, in this paper we only use the time-domain representation of the control as the model input, instead of having two inputs (the parameterization and time-domain representation) in \cite{BQNS}.
 This simplifies the implementation of the model.
 The original design in \cite{BQNS} can still be used in the protocol.
 However, we choose to showcase a different graybox in this paper to emphasize the idea of building physics-aware ML models.
 The combination of blackboxes and whiteboxes is not unique and there is flexibility in the way we partition our model.
 This is similar to standard ML practice.
-There are some basic blackbox structures that could be combined in many different ways and with many hyperparameters to tune.
+There are some basic building block structures that can be combined in different ways and with various hyperparameters to tune.